vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

-(7) Thou art also the Consort of Sri with a form harmonising, with Thine and of highly beneficeient qualities, such as Glory, Rulership with unenumerable excellent qualities; Thou art also also the consort of Bhoo Devi, and Neelaa Devi, possessed of similar qualities.
+(7) Thou art also the Consort of Sri with a form harmonising, with Thine and of highly beneficeient qualities, such as Glory, Rulership with unenumerable excellent qualities; Thou art also the consort of Bhoo Devi, and Neelaa Devi, possessed of similar qualities.

 </details>